Estate Executor’s Guide – [Part 1] Getting Started

 Security

-• Ensure that items of monetary or sentimental value such as jewellery, photographs, paintings etc. are adequately stored and secured.
+• Ensure items of monetary or sentimental value (jewellery, artworks, collectibles) are stored safely and securely.

 Consider appointment